farhadGithub/MyNotes/DataScieneVM/CentosDataScienceVM.md

 #Steps to create a Centos Linux data science virtual machine (VM) on Microsoft Azure

-This pages provides the details for creating an Ubuntu VM on Microsoft Azure for data science and machine learning applications.
-This page also briefly outlines how to install a Linux desktop for your VM and how to connect via Remote Desktop but these steps are only optional.
-Furthermore, aside from Step 1 (**Provisioning an Ubuntu VM on Microsoft Azure**), Step 2 (**Creating a DNS label name for VM**), Step 3 (**Attaching a data disk**) and Step 8 (**Installing Azure Command Lines**), other steps are generic and applicable to any Ubuntu machine.
+This pages provides the details for creating a Centos VM on Microsoft Azure for data science and machine learning applications.

 ####1.
-Provisioning an Ubuntu VM on Microsoft Azure:
+Provisioning a Centos VM on Microsoft Azure:

 a.
 Log into your Azure account.